AkatsukiSirius/GADS-22-NYC/README.md

 Mark is available by appointment - send an email: mrgh@me.com

-Susan is available during her regular office hours: and also by appointment - send an email:
+Susan and Chris are available during their regular office hours: and also by appointment - send an email:

 #Syllabus